anpham6/android-docs/source/document/android/animations.rst

 Initialize
 ==========

 Animations are usually started before *DOMContentLoaded* has been fired and :func:`parseDocument` may be unable to read the initial **attribute** values.
-Inline hints can be used to recreate the non-CSS initial values when they are altered by the native SVG.
+Inline hints can be used to recreate the non-*CSS* initial values when they are altered by the native *SVG*.

 .. code-block:: html
   :caption: JSON